oleslaw/notify_sound/README.md

 # Notification Monitor

-This script monitors notifications from a specified app or from all apps and plays a sound file when a notification is received.
+Monitors notifications from a specified app or from all apps and plays a sound file when a notification is received.

-> :warning: This script has been only tested on Ubuntu 22.04.
+> :warning: Has only been tested on Ubuntu 22.04.

 ## Usage